• Instruments

 Perhaps you already saw or will see online ads that sell a ukulele at $20.
 Don’t buy them.
 You will just waste your money.

-You may want to try because they are cheap.
+You may want to try them because they are cheap.
 But what would happen if you realize everything is not good?

 What if you must change the strings or any other parts of the ukulele?
 It will even cost you more.